How to Organise an Elective in the UK as an Overseas Trained Student

 How to Apply When You've Made Your Choice

-Make sure you make the first contact a couple of weeks or months before the designated period of the elective.
+Make the first contact a couple of weeks or months before the designated period of the elective.

 You can start by sending an email to your chosen places.
 Explain who you are, where you study, and your motivation to place your elective in that specific hospital.
 Give them some time after you've sent the email.
 If you don't have an answer in a few days, don't lose hope; try to find a phone number and call them directly.
 Remember, hospital departments are always understaffed, so they don't have time to train new people.
 Try to demonstrate your skills and how you will add value to the department.
 Be persistent; every rejection is one step closer to acceptance.